PruvoNet/node-upgrade-checker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🍩 Feature Request"
+name: "🍩Feature Request"
-about: "Suggest an idea for this project 💡"
+about: "Suggest an idea for this project"
 labels: enhancement
+title: "feature: "
 ---

 <!--